There are aspects of my life and business that I am insecure about.

 Maybe I will.
 It’s a risk I’m willing to take.
 I don’t know about you, but self-doubt seems to be present in an ongoing basis.
 I conquer or overcome one thing, and another seems to be there to replace it.
 So what is the insecurity I’m currently working on?
 What is the uncertainty I have in life and work?

-There are two paths forward: The path of least resistance or getting comfortable with being uncomfortable.
+There are two paths forward: The first is the path of least resistance or getting comfortable with being uncomfortable.
 The path of least resistance is what most people choose.
-It’s the easy way, doing what requires less commitment/energy/action/etc.
+It’s the easy way, doing what requires less commitment, less energy, less action, etc.

 For me (and I have found with humans in general); laziness comes from a lack of direction or purpose or life/work feeling stale.
 Choosing to be uncomfortable is one way I have found as a way of changing laziness into action.

-Write out 3 of your insecurities.
+Would you like to test getting comfortable being uncomfortable?
+Write out 3 of your insecurities (personal or professional).
 Choose one and take action on what a pivot would look like for you.
+Take one step further… PM me with your insecurity and one step you’re taking to pivot from it.